djaspir/djaspir/README.md

 # 👋 Hello There!

 <div align="justify">
     Hello, I'm Jasper Sanchez, a Full Stack Developer with a passion for JavaScript technologies.
-I'm currently expanding my knowledge in Web Development to become a better Full Stack Web Developer.
-I'm enthusiastic about exploring new technologies that I can use to solve real-life problems.
-With experience in developing web applications, I am always excited to take on new challenges and learn from them.
-In my free time, I love playing with electronics and building projects that can improve people's lives.
+I'm always excited to take on new challenges and expand my knowledge in Web Development.
+With experience in developing web applications, I am enthusiastic about exploring new technologies that I can use to solve real-life problems.
+In my free time, I love playing video games.
 Welcome to my GitHub page, and thank you for stopping by!
 </div>

 # 🛠️ Technologies & Tools